karrick/gosync/README.md

 semaphores, https://github.com/golang/sync, but surprisingly it builds semaphores on top of channels rather than on either of the other two more performant concurrency primitives available in Go.
-Channels are a beutiful abstraction, but the fact remains that at least in my benchmarks, they are far slower than mutexes and condition variables.
+Channels are a beautiful abstraction, but the fact remains that at least in my benchmarks, they are far slower than mutexes and condition variables.

 To recap, at the bottom of the concurrency dependency tree are hardware atomic operations, then integration with the thread scheduler.
 With these two prerequisites are built mutexes, condition variables, and semaphores.
-In the Go runtime, there is private semaphore and mutex structures that use the low-level atomic primitives.
+In the Go run-time, there is private semaphore and mutex structures that use the low-level atomic primitives.
 On top of these two private structures the Go standard library implements `sync.Mutex`, `sync.Cond`, giving application